 This brings us around to the liver and bile acids…

 A recent study took a deep dive into the changes in postmortem brain samples of Alzheimer’s patients and cognitively healthy controls of a similar age.
-The study determined bile acids are altered in the brains of Alzheimer’s patients.[ref]
-This adds to several previous studies that also found altered bile acid metabolites in Alzheimer’s brains.[ref][ref]
+The study determined bile acids were altered in the brains of Alzheimer’s patients.[ref]

-High neurotoxic bile acid metabolites are could be playing a role in the cognitive decline in Alzheimer’s.[ref]
-Or it could be the alteration in the ratio of the different metabolites.
+High neurotoxic bile acid metabolites could be playing a role in the cognitive decline in Alzheimer’s.[ref]
+Or it could be the alteration in the ratio of the different metabolites — the good:bad ratio.

 Stay with me here…This all ties together in Alzheimer’s disease with cholesterol metabolism, the liver, cell signaling, and the gut microbiome.